JerBouma/FinanceDatabase/README.md

 )
 ```

-This returns a small selection of companies on all exchanges the companies are listed on.
+This returns a small selection of companies on all exchanges where the companies are listed.

 | symbol    | name               | currency   | sector     | industry_group   | industry   | exchange   | market                   | country     |   state | city      | zipcode   | website              | market_cap   | isin         |   cusip | figi         | composite_figi   | shareclass_figi   |